Record payout for victim of historic child sexual abuse in Victoria

 “When I was a child I couldn’t defend myself.
 But I am not that kid anymore.
 I stood my ground and I won.
 And I want other victims to know this: you’re not alone,” the man told The Age.

-The Victorian Education Department became aware of his behaviour in the early 1980s while he was teaching in Victoria’s northeast, but he returned to teach for more than a decade despite these allegations.
+However, the Victorian Education Department became aware of his behaviour in the early 1980s while he was teaching in Victoria’s northeast.
+Later, he returned to teach for more than a decade despite these allegations.

 The lack of response from the Department meant that children unnecessarily suffered at the hands of this monster.